A sniper is a marksman who can shoot at a target from a long distance, usually from a concealed position, and with great accuracy.

 $49,074,379

-This influential film has been honored by its induction into the National Film Registry by the Library of Congress and recognized on AFI's 100 Years...100 Movies list for its significant impact on American cinema.
+This landmark film has been enshrined in the National Film Registry by the Library of Congress and proudly holds a place on AFI's 100 Years...100 Movies, underscoring its lasting impact on American cinema and storytelling.

 Recommended: